This article has links to products and services we love, which we may make commission from.

-If you want to find out more about drag in NYC, or maybe you are traveling solo and would like some company while checking out the Queens, join this 2 hour 30 minute tour of Hells Kitchen’s drag scene for drinks and slayng!
+If you want to find out more about drag in NYC, or maybe you are traveling solo and would like some company while checking out the Queens, join this 2-hours, 30-minute tour of Hells Kitchen’s drag scene for drinks and slayng!

-A drag brunch also features in our NYC bucket list!
+A drag brunch is also featured on our NYC bucket list!
 How many things have you done?

 5. Laugh Out Loud at a Comedy Show

 There are more late-night NYC activities than just clubbing or bar-hopping; seeing a comedy show is an excellent option if you’re looking for something to do after hours.